Alpine Pass Route

 Alpine Pass Route - 14 Stages

-According to the blurb from Sherpa Expeditions, The series of superbly scenic passes, almost all well above 2000 m and most only open to walkers, including such famous names as Grosse and Kleine Scheidegg, Sefinenfurke, Hohturli, Bunderchrinde, Hahnenmoospass and Trutlisberg, are flanked to the south by an almost unbroken succession of magnificent rock and ice peaks: the Titlis, the Wetterhorn, the classic triptych of Eiger, Monch and Jungfrau, the Blumlisalp, the Wildstrubel and the Wildhorn.
-With such a backdrop continuously unfolding it is easy to run out of superlatives!
+The walk is almost all above 2000 m including such famous names as Grosse and Kleine Scheidegg, Sefinenfurke, Hohturli, Bunderchrinde, Hahnenmoospass and Trutlisberg,.
+They are flanked to the south by an almost unbroken succession of magnificent rock and ice peaks: the Titlis, the Wetterhorn, the classic trio of the Eiger, Monch and Jungfrau, the Blumlisalp, the Wildstrubel and the Wildhorn.

-In addition, the stretch of walk between Kanderstag and Altdorf was voted by American Backpacker Magazine as the World's best hike, in front of 5 classic routes including the Annapurna Circuit Nepal, Torres del Paine Chile and the John Muir Trail Sierra Nevada.
-The criteria which tipped the scale: Gastronomy!!
+In addition, the walk between Kanderstag and Altdorf was voted by American Backpacker Magazine as the World's best hike, ahead of 5 classic routes including the Annapurna Circuit Nepal, Torres del Paine Chile and the John Muir Trail Sierra Nevada.
+The criteria which tipped the scale - Gastronomy!!
 Now, I am not a fan of Swiss food except for their cheese, but you can only eat so much fondue (basically stale bread dipped in hot cheese).
-But we usually buy our food from a local supermarket, either Migros, or Coop, and make our own picnic lunches and pick a main meal at night that's is NOT fondu.
+But we usually buy our food from a local supermarket, either Migros, or Coop, and make our own picnic lunches and pick a main meal at night that's NOT fondue.
+So for us, it was not the gastronomy on the walk, but the spectacular alpine scenery.

 Created by Jan and Ian Somers in Sandvox